How To Get a Startup Grant as a Nonprofit

 Corporations

 Many corporations offer financial support to nonprofits.
-Sometimes they readily advertise their nonprofit startup grants, and sometimes they don’t.
+Sometimes they readily advertise their grants for startup nonprofits, and sometimes they don’t.
 Therefore, even if a corporation doesn’t state that it partners with nonprofits, that doesn’t mean they don’t or wouldn’t be willing to.
 It might be worthwhile to set up meetings to pitch your nonprofit’s mission and needs to nearby corporations you think might be sympathetic to your cause.

 Private Foundations